Yakov32/symfony-news/README.md

 # Description

-Symfony-news it's test application on Symfony framework.
+Symfony-news it's a test application on Symfony framework

 ## Installation